ASQA's performance assessment approach

 - VET Quality Framework (which includes the Standards for Registered Training Organisations (RTOs) 2015)

-Student-centred auditing approach
+Student-centred performance assessment approach

 This approach focuses on the practices and behaviours of training providers regarding the five key phases of the student learning experience: